bitnami/charts/bitnami/clickhouse/README.md

 - `readOnlyRootFilesystem` is set to `true`
 - `resourcesPreset` is changed from `none` to the minimum size working in our test suites (NOTE: `resourcesPreset` is not meant for production usage, but `resources` adapted to your use case).
 - `global.compatibility.openshift.adaptSecurityContext` is changed from `disabled` to `auto`.
+- The zookeeper subchart has been bumped to branch 13.x.x, with the same changes as described above.

 This could potentially break any customization or init scripts used in your deployment.
 If this is the case, change the default values to the previous ones.